Space Planning: How To Maximise Space With An Effective Store Layout

 "A well-planned retail store layout allows a retailer to maximize the sales for each square metre of the allocated selling space within the store."European Journal of Economics and Business Studies [2]

-Maximising wall space in a small retail space
+Maximising wall space in a small retail store

 Wall space is a huge part of any retail store, regardless of the floor plan that you choose.
 There are many ways that you can maximise the limited wall space you may have in store using visual merchandising tools such as gridwall, twin slot shelving, and slatwall.